How Much Your Oven Costs to Run [Free Calculator!]

 Never thaw food at room temperature, as this creates the perfect environment for bacteria to grow.

-I also recommend turning off the heat before your food is fully cooked.
-This way, the residual heat in the oven will continue to cook your food without using additional energy.
+I also recommend turning off the heat before your food is fully cooked so the residual heat in the oven can continue to cook your food without using additional energy.

 Extra tip: By leaving the oven door open after cooking, you can replace your home’s heating system for a couple of hours and save a few extra bucks in heating.

-Just bear in mind that this isn’t recommended if your fridge is nearby, as it can make it work harder to keep your food cool.
+Just bear in mind that leaving the door open isn’t recommended if your fridge is nearby, as it can make it work harder to keep your food cool.

 #3 Check the Temperature

-You see, if it’s faulty, your oven may run longer than necessary, resulting in higher energy bills.
+You see, if the thermostat is faulty, your oven can run longer than necessary, resulting in higher energy bills.

 To check your thermostat, you just have to place a small pan inside the oven and set a particular temperature.
 Then, let the oven heat up and carefully open the door.

-Use an infrared thermometer to make sure the temperature of the pan is within 10 degrees of the set temperature.
-If it’s not, you may need to replace it.
+Use an infrared thermometer to ensure the temperature of the pan is within 10 degrees of the set temperature.
+If it’s not, you’ll need to replace the thermostat.

-Otherwise, you may also end up with overcooked or undercooked food and costly repairs.
+Otherwise, you can also end up with overcooked or undercooked food and costly repairs.

 #4 Clean It Regularly

-Last but not least, one of the most important things you can do to take care of your oven and ensure its efficiency is to clean it regularly.
+Last but not least, to lower your oven’s running costs and ensure its efficiency, you’ll need to clean it regularly.

 To clean your oven, you’ll need to:

-3. Use a scraper to remove any stubborn debris and wipe down the interior with a damp cloth.
+- Use a scraper to remove any stubborn debris, and wipe down the interior with a damp cloth.
 Don’t forget to clean all the removable parts with warm soapy water.

 Don’t forget to take a look at our free Appliance Challenge to find helpful guides on how to make the most out of all your appliances and save over $1,000 per year!